egnha/valaddin/README.md

 secant <- function(f, x, dx) (f(x + dx) - f(x)) / dx
 ```

 and you want to ensure that the user (or some code) supplies numerical inputs
 for `x` and `dx`.
-Typically, you'd rewrite `secant()` to check this condition,
+Typically, you'd rewrite `secant()` so that it stops if this
-and stop if it's violated:
+condition is violated:

 ```R
 secant_numeric <- function(f, x, dx) {